tjventurini/blog/articles/2020/2020-12-04/README.md

 <!-- more -->

+> Note that if you are trying to install a *Windows ISO* image, you will find, that these are missing a partition table - good Job Microsoft 🤦‍♂️ - however instead of using the *Disk* utility as shown in this article, you might want to checkout [WoeUSB](https://github.com/WoeUSB/WoeUSB) 🧐

 Ubuntu ships with the _Disks_ program we can use to format the and create a bootable USB stick.

 ![Disks](./disks.png)